Detail Reinforcement Diffusion Model: Augmentation Fine-Grained Visual Categorization in Few-Shot Conditions

 \subsection{Ablation Study}

-To evaluate the proposed DRDM, an ablation study was conducted on CUB datasets.
-Firstly, the performance of the basic model in FGVC tasks was evaluated, and a ``Framework" refers to using a structure designed without any strategy.
+To evaluate the proposed DRDM, an ablation study was conducted. ``Framework" refers to using a structure designed without any strategy.
 On this basis, the influence of DSR and SKR strategies on learning was explored.
 The experimental results are presented in Table~\ref{Ablation_Study}.

-Taking CUB as an example, SKR is used to implement knowledge reference from external data, it can be observed that SKR has achieved a maximum 3.48\% performance improvement compared to Framework.
-Next, the effectiveness of the proposed discriminative semantic recombination~(DSR) was evaluated, which is used to explore the relationships between instance labels and image information under weakly supervised conditions.
-We can observe that this module improves the accuracy by 3.96\% based on ``Framework".
+Taking CUB as an example, it can be observed that SKR has achieved a maximum 2.25\% performance improvement compared to Framework.
+Next, the effectiveness of the proposed DSR was evaluated, which is used to explore the relationships between instance labels and image information under weakly supervised conditions.
+We observed that this module improved the accuracy by 3.96\% based on ``Framework".
 This suggests that extracting potential similarity relationships in labels will help the model understand features better.
 When SKR and DSR were used together, the model achieved optimal performance.
 Since our method uses a noise prediction network, we further validated the model’s efficacy by subjecting it solely to noise addition.
 We conducted experiments on the CUB dataset and reported the corresponding results.
 The accuracy for 5-way-1-shot and 5-way-5-shot was 81.72\% and 91.98\%, respectively.
 Compared to the Framework, there was a decrease of 2.46\% and 1.46\% in accuracy, respectively.
 This indicates that merely adding noise not only does not help improve the model's generalization ability but also interferes with the model's understanding of fine-grained targets.

-Simultaneously, we visualize the similarity of label features on three datasets to illustrate the improvement of our DSR model in addressing semantic misalignment issues.
-The results are presented in Figure~\ref{similarity_of_label}.